organisciak/dissertation/document/3_apriori.md

 Microblogging messages, in this case from Twitter, are notably truncated.
 Since Twitter messages are limited to 140 characters, messages often are curt, missing context, and heavily abbreviated.
 This creates problems for parsing the topic of an individual message.<!-- TODO: citations for microblog search... both Jaime and Miles have them-->
-On Twitter, the use of microblogging is so ephemeral and diverse that many information retrieval needs are completely new when introduced and only exist for a short period of time \cite{TODO Twitter blog}.
+On Twitter, the use of microblogging is so ephemeral and diverse that many information retrieval needs are completely new when introduced and only exist for a short period of time [TODO cite TODO Twitter blog].

 Microblogging users partially address this problem by encoding some metadata in a structured way.
-For example, `hashtags` are used to describe the topic, theme, or context of a tweet \cite{Efron JASIST TODO}.
+For example, `hashtags` are used to describe the topic, theme, or context of a tweet [@efron_information_2011].
 Unfortunately, these are inconsistently applied and with differing purposes.

 Due to the sparse information and urgent needs of microblog IR, crowdsourcing has been used in this area, both for augmenting tweets and for creating datasets to train classifiers specific to the corpus.
 Twitter uses Mechanical Turk in this way to understand the context of trending queries.
-When there is a spike in search volume, human classifiers are able to differentiate between possible interpretations of the query \cite{Twitter human computation, Twitter clockwork raven, }.
+When there is a spike in search volume, human classifiers are able to differentiate between possible interpretations of the query [@chen_improving_2013].
 For example, when "Big Bird" began trending after a political candidate made a polarizing comment about public television funding, it was easily identified as a political query.